SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Updated: July 9, 2021

 With this four-day itinerary for San Francisco, you will get the chance to see as much as possible during your stay.
-It starts with visits to top attractions such as the Golden Gate Bridge and Alcatraz.
+It starts with visits to top attractions, including the Golden Gate Bridge and Alcatraz, and continues with visits to Chinatown and North Beach.

 During your first four days, you will also head over to Golden Gate Park for a look inside the California Academy of Sciences, the Japanese Tea Garden, and the Conservatory of Flowers.
 In addition, this self-guided tour includes stops at the colorful murals in the Mission and the oldest building in SF.